 You can also ungroup a grouped field.
 Select it and right click then choose Ungroup from the menu.

-You will notice a new field in your pivot table which has the same name as the grouped field but with a number appended to the end.
-This is the newly created grouped field and you can use it just like any other field in your pivot table.
+You will notice a new field in appear which has the same name as the grouped field but with a number appended to the end.
+This is the newly created grouped field and you can use it just like any other field in your data.
 You can move it to the Filter, Row, Column area or remove it completely from the pivot table.
 Note that removing it from the pivot table will not ungroup the field.

 Group Together Items in a Field Using a Keyboard Shortcut

 You can quickly group together items in a field by highlighting the items you want to group then pressing Alt + Shift + Right Arrow key.

 You can quickly ungroup grouped items by highlighting the grouped item and then pressing Alt + Shift + Left Arrow key.

 Grouping dates works a little differently than grouping items in a field.
 When you add a date field into either the rows or columns area, Excel will assume you probably want to view the data by Month, Quarter or Year and will automatically group the dates like this.
 If you actually wanted the view by date, you will need to right click on it and choose Ungroup from the menu.